 A curious thing about Spanish cuisine is that most of the awarded restaurants are outside the big cities.
 So one thing you can be sure, you gonna eat very well while exploring Catalunya and searchings for delicious things to do outside Barcelona.

 Where to stay in Barcelona Province

-Our second suggestion is the Hotel El Montanya at the Montseny Park.
-Famous for being a hotel base for soccer teams as Barcelona and Real Madrid, the hotel has spacious rooms, top-notch restaurants and a Spa.
+Our second suggestion is the Hotel El Montanya at Montseny Park.
+Famous for being a hotel base for soccer teams as Barcelona and Real Madrid, the hotel has spacious rooms, top-notch restaurants, and a spa.
 Do I need to say anything else?!
 Book a night there for a romantic trip or a business conference, but stop everything you might be doing around 8 pm and sit on your balcony to enjoy the sunset in the mountains.

 How to get around Barcelona Province?

-Earth, Air , Water & Fire… Four different ways to explore Barcelona Province.
+Earth, Air, Water and Fire… Four different ways to explore Barcelona Province.
 I had the opportunity to discover incredible things to do outside Barcelona and get in touch with Catalan people.
-It’s not every day that we can explore places outside the traditional tourist route, that´s why I want to say Thanks to Deputació Barcelona, the tourism office, our guides and TBEX for putting together such a great trip.
-After this trip I realized that I love Barcelona and all the region much more, I discovered te Province is more beautiful, warmer and hospitable than I imagined.
+It’s not every day that we can explore places outside the traditional tourist route, that’s why I want to say Thanks to Deputació Barcelona, the tourism office, our guides and TBEX for putting together such a great trip.
+After this trip I realized that I love Barcelona and all the region much more, I discovered the Province is more beautiful, warmer and hospitable than I imagined.

 It was a pleasure to discover that Barcelona is much more.
 And doesn’t matter who paid the travel bill, my opinion and feelings are always true.
 I had a blast during my 4 Elements Trip, and I recommend you to do the same!
 Go, discover the city and the unique things to do outside Barcelona, I’m sure you will love it!